 Students who reside in University-owned residence halls or apartments must abide by the University Code of Conduct and the Terms, Conditions, and Regulations of University Housing.

 Residence hall are governed by the Community Standards Program.
-Further information about this program can be found by clicking here.

 The University Code of Conduct is managed by the Office of Student Conduct.